earlvanze/MoneySheets/README.md

 Python 3.4 or greater.

-This was developed and tested using Python 3.6.4 on macOS High Sierra but it should work in any other Python environment as long as the necessary Python modules are installed.
+This was developed and tested using Python 3.6.4 on macOS High Sierra and tested in Python 3.7.3 on Windows 10 but it should work in any other Python environment as long as the necessary Python modules are installed.
 If Python complains that one of the modules is missing, just install that module and let me know that this documentation is missing a package.